witherscp/ied-localize/README.md

-  -h, --help            show this help message and exit --only_gm             use gray matter localization only --only_wm             use white matter localization only --fixed_gm            fix GM velocity in all directions; defaults to variable velocity -p PARCS, --parcs PARCS
+  -h, --help            show this help message and exit --only_gm             use gray matter localization only --only_wm             use white matter localization only --variable_gm         allow for variable GM velocity within a sequence; defaults to fixed -p PARCS, --parcs PARCS
                         Schaefer parcellation; defaults to 600 -n NETWORKS, --networks NETWORKS